-- 1. The General Purposes & Audit Committee (the Committee) has a wide ranging brief that underpins the Council's governance processes by providing independent challenge and assurance of the adequacy of risk management, internal control including audit, anti-fraud and the financial reporting frameworks.
+- The General Purposes & Audit Committee (the Committee) has a wide 1. ranging brief that underpins the Council's governance processes by providing independent challenge and assurance of the adequacy of risk management, internal control including audit, anti-fraud and the financial reporting frameworks.
 It also deals with a limited number of matters not reserved to the Council or delegated to another Committee and related to a non-executive function.
-The Committee was newly formed at the beginning of the current municipal year and replaces the former Corporate Services Committee and the Audit Advisory Committee.
+The Committee was formed in 2014. replacing the former Corporate Services Committee and the Audit Advisory Committee.

-- 2. This report details the work of the Committee during 2014/15, outlining the progress in:
+- 2. This report details the work of the Committee during 2015/16, outlining the progress in:

 - Internal Control;

 - Risk management;

 - Internal Audit;

 - Anti-fraud;

-- External Audit;
+- External Audit:

 - Financial reporting

-- 3. Table 1 details the Committee Members during 2014/15.
+- 3. Table 1 details the Committee Members during 2015/16.
 Members have a wide range of skills and bring both technical and professional experience to the role.
 All the Members have some experience in relation to the governance processes they challenge.
 This provides a solid foundation from which to develop the Committee's role.

-Table 1: Members of the General Purposes & Audit Committee 2014/15
+Table 1: Members of the General Purposes & Audit Committee 2015/16

 Member Role

-Councillor Matthew Kyeremeh Chairman

-Councillor Humayun Kabir Vice Chairman
+Councillor Pat Ryan Chair

+Councillor Hamida Ali Vice-Chair

 Councillor Emily Benn Member

-Councillor Carole Bonner Member

 Councillor Jan Buttinger Member

-Councillor Dudley Mead Member

-Councillor Jason Cummings (Part Year) Member
+Councillor Jason Cummings Member

+Councillor Mike Fisher Member

-Councillor Yvette Hopley (Part Year) Member
+Councillor Yvette Hopley Member

+Councillor Humayun Kabir Member

 Councillor Mike Selva Member

 Councillor John Wentworth Member

-Councillor Tim Pollard (Part Year) Member

-Councillor Steve O'Connell (Part Year) Member

-Mr Robert Sleeman (Part Year) Non-Elected, non-voting Independent Member

-Mr Pawel Krzemienski (Part Year) Non-Elected, non-voting Independent Member

-Mrs Sabia Noor (Part Year) Non-Elected, non-voting Independent Member
+Mrs Sabia Noor (Part Year) Non-Elected, non-voting

-Mr Nero Ughwujabo (Part Year) Non-Elected, non-voting

 Independent Member

+Mr Nero Ughwujabo Non-Elected, non-voting

+Independent Member

 Reserve Members:

-Councillors: Jamie Audsley, Simon Brew, Luke Clancy, Simon Hall, Stephen Mann, Andrew Pelling, Badsha Quadir and Sue Winborn
+Councillors: Simon Brew, Sherwan Chowdhury, Luke Clancy,

+Maddie Henson, Karen Jewitt, Bernadette Khan, Joy Prince,

+Badsha Quadir, Wayne Trakas-Lawlor and Sue Winborn

-- 4. Independent non-voting Members play an important part in the deliberations of the committee and bring useful additional skills and external perspective.
-Following the local elections in May 2014, the elected Membership of the committee significantly changed and it was decided to refresh the non-elected membership as well.
-Interim arrangements were put in place for the latter part of the current year and a full recruitment process is being undertaken to fill the committee's two non-elected independent non-voting roles for the new municipal year.
+- Independent non-voting Members play an important part in the 4. deliberations of the committee and bring useful additional skills and external perspective.
 The committee would like to express its thanks to those people who have given of their time during the year to work alongside the elected Members. - 5.
-To further support the committee members, officers provide regular briefings on the function, responsibilities and role of the audit committee process.
-During 2014/15 this has included briefings by Grant Thornton, the Council's External Auditors, and by the Corporate Anti-Fraud Team, as well as an induction session on the role of the committee at the start of the year.
-This is further supplemented by on going briefings in relation to the risk management framework that underpins the assurance framework. - 6.
-This report details the key successes and work of the Committee in 2014/15.
-The Committee has overseen the continued transformation and improved performance in all areas of its responsibilities and has actively contributed to leading and shaping those changes.
-Key achievements include: - Continued high levels in internal audit recommendation implementation across the Council; - Further strengthening the Council's Anti-fraud culture with continued strong performance of the Corporate Anti-fraud team; - The successful evolution of the Corporate Anti-Fraud team following the national changes to the investigation of housing benefit fraud; - Continued high performance in the data matching investigations for the National Fraud Initiative; - Further development of a London-wide audit and anti-fraud public/private partnership led and hosted by Croydon Council.
-This now has 30 councils as members and more looking to join.
+A vacancy has arisen for an independent non-voting member and a recruitment process has been undertaken to select one.
+Following this a nominee has been identified to be approved by the Committee and Full Council.
+Once approved, the post will be taken up at the June meeting of the Committee. - 6.
+This report details the key successes and work of the Committee in 2015/16.
+The Committee has overseen the continued transformation and improved performance in all areas of its responsibilities and has actively contributed to leading and shaping those changes. achievements include: - A significant improvement in the results from internal audits carried out in the Borough's maintained schools; - high levels in internal audit recommendation Continued implementation across the Council: - Further strengthening the Council's Anti-fraud culture with continued strong performance of the Corporate Anti-fraud team: - The continued evolution of the Corporate Anti-Fraud team following the national changes to the investigation of housing benefit fraud; - Continued high performance in the data matching investigations for the National Fraud Initiative: - Further development of a London-wide audit and anti-fraud public/private partnership led and hosted by Croydon Council.
+This now has 32 councils as members and more looking to join.